Aliases for CDKN1B Gene

-CDKN1B (Cyclin-Dependent Kinase Inhibitor 1B (P27, Kip1)) is a Protein Coding gene.
-Diseases associated with CDKN1B include multiple endocrine neoplasia, type iv and multiple endocrine neoplasia 1.
-Among its related pathways are PI3K-Akt signaling pathway and PI3K/AKT Signaling in Cancer.
-GO annotations related to this gene include protein complex binding and protein phosphatase binding.
-An important paralog of this gene is CDKN1A.
+CDKN1B (Cyclin Dependent Kinase Inhibitor 1B) is a Protein Coding gene.
+Diseases associated with CDKN1B include Multiple Endocrine Neoplasia, Type Iv and Primary Hyperparathyroidism.
+Among its related pathways are Cellular Senescence (REACTOME) and PI3K/AKT activation.
+Gene Ontology (GO) annotations related to this gene include protein phosphatase binding.
+An important paralog of this gene is CDKN1C.

 Important regulator of cell cycle progression.
+Inhibits the kinase activity of CDK2 bound to cyclin A, but has little inhibitory activity on CDK2 bound to SPDYA (PubMed:28666995).
 Involved in G1 arrest.
 Potent inhibitor of cyclin E- and cyclin A-CDK2 complexes.
 Forms a complex with cyclin type D-CDK4 complexes and is involved in the assembly, stability, and modulation of CCND1-CDK4 complex activation.
 Acts either as an inhibitor or an activator of cyclin type D-CDK4 complexes depending on its phosphorylation state and/or stoichometry.